kellyluo25/recollectives/_posts/2021-12-15-on-the-drive-down.md

 I spent six hours on a plane flying west-to-east across the country and had some thoughts about the places we go and the things that take us there.

-This is about first texts, shared backseats, and.
+This is about first texts, shared backseats, and conversational routes.

 <!--more-->